guybarnahum/aep/LLM.md

 ---

 ## Updated immediate next step
-👉 Start **PR7.9 — agents as persons**
+👉 Start **PR11 — agentic work loops**

-PR7.7 is complete, including delegation hardening.
-PR7.8A is complete as the cognition-foundation milestone.
-PR7.8B is complete as the controlled internal rollout milestone.
-PR7.8C is complete as the durable public-rationale artifact milestone.
-PR7.8D is complete as the bounded rationale publication into canonical threads milestone.
+The current baseline is:
+- PR7.9 complete
+- PR10A-E complete
+- the next step is governed multi-step employee behavior over the now-complete substrate

-Specifically, PR7.9 should:
+Specifically, PR11 should:
-1. strengthen employee-specific persona continuity across runs
-2. preserve employee-specific voice and working style without introducing a global shared persona layer
-3. keep cognition inside the employee boundary using private prompt profiles and identity seeds
+1. read inbox, tasks, and related thread/task context inside bounded employee loops
+2. select the next governed action using existing employee cognition
+3. preserve tasks as the unit of work and threads as the unit of communication
+4. keep outputs AEP-native through tasks, task artifacts, canonical thread messages, approvals, and escalations
-4. preserve the same hard privacy boundary:
+5. preserve the same hard privacy boundary:
    - no `internalMonologue` on public routes
    - no prompt-profile leakage
    - no raw `privateReasoning` on public surfaces
-5. keep `/agent/run` orchestration-only
+6. keep `/agent/run` orchestration-only unless a later PR explicitly extends it
-6. keep `executionContext` provenance-only and free of cognition leakage
-7. keep outputs AEP-native through existing primitives:
-  - tasks
-  - task artifacts
-  - message threads
-  - approvals / escalations when needed
-8. avoid chat workflows, free-form global memory, or route-level cognition in PR7.9
+7. avoid chat workflows, free-form global memory, or direct LLM-to-side-effect execution

-PR7.10 can then add email / Slack adapters on top of stable agent identity and the same hard privacy boundary.
+8. expose human visibility through plans, results, evidence, bounded rationale, and canonical thread history

 ---